igrishaev/pg2/docs/arrays.md

             {:params [["one" "two" "three"]]})
 ~~~

-In arrays, some elements might be NULL:
+In arrays some elements might be NULL:

 ~~~clojure
 (pg/execute conn